dobrqka/blog/README.md

 # Blog Platform API

-A full-stack RESTful blog platform API built with Express.js and Prisma ORM.
-Supports user authentication, post management, and comment functionality with JWT authentication and bcrypt for password security.
+This project is a full-stack application that provides a platform for managing content.
+It includes a backend API built with Express.js and Prisma ORM, a frontend built with React, and an admin dashboard for user and content management.

 ## Technologies Used

-- Express.js: Web framework for building the API.
-- Prisma ORM: Database toolkit for easy and efficient database queries.
-- Passport.js & JWT: Used for secure user authentication.
-- bcrypt: For securely hashing user passwords.
-- PostgreSQL (or another supported database): The database for storing users, posts, and comments.
+- Frontend: React, React Router, Tailwind CSS
+- Backend: Node.js, Express.js, Prisma ORM
+- Authentication & Security: JWT (JSON Web Tokens), bcrypt, Passport.js, CORS
+- Database: PostgreSQL

-## Key Features
+## Features

-- User authentication with JWT tokens.
+- User registration and authentication
+- Role-based access control (Admin, User)
+- Content management (CRUD operations for posts and users)
-- Admin privileges for managing users, posts, and comments.
+- Admin dashboard for managing users and content
-- Post management: Create, update, delete, and fetch posts.
-- Comment management: Add, update, delete, and fetch comments.
-- Role-based access control: Only admins can manage user roles and perform certain actions.

-## Future Plans
+## Frontend

+The frontend is built with React and allows users to:

+- Register and log in
-- Frontend Application: A user-facing frontend to display and interact with posts and comments.
+- View and interact with content
-- Admin Dashboard: A separate interface for managing users, posts, and comments.
+- Submit and manage their own posts

+## Admin Dashboard

+The admin dashboard provides additional functionality for administrators:

+- View all registered users
+- Manage user roles (promote to admin, delete users)
+- Manage posts (edit, delete)
+- Moderate comments

+## Backend

+The backend is built with Express.js and Prisma ORM, providing a secure and efficient API for handling authentication, user management, and content operations.

 ## Setup

 ### Prerequisites

 - Node.js
-- PostgreSQL (or any other relational database supported by Prisma)
+- PostgreSQL

 ## Installation